SoftHu/tos_avg/En/RoadSigns.md

 \nInari Temple

 Legend says the Inari deity symbolizes wealth and treasures, and the townsfolk believe it has ensured Seikyu's safety for years.]
+Start -->1775708742261136[<b>Speaker 👉 :</b>
+\nAdventurer's Notes:
+If I had no wings, it would be impossible to cross the cliff ahead.]

 ```